 Drug overdose is now the leading cause of injury death in the United States, surpassing gun deaths and car crashes.
 The total is concentrated in the Rust Belt, the Great Lakes region and the Northeast, according to The Washington Post.

 Pennsylvania was ninth in the country for drug overdose deaths in 2015, says the Centre Daily Times, and heroin is the most common drug identified in fatal overdose victims.
 No standards exist in Pennsylvania to accurately track heroin overdose deaths, but sources point to a large and growing figure.
 The state’s physician general estimates that in 2014, roughly 2,500 Pennsylvanians died from heroin.
-Nearly 3,400 died from overdoses in 2015, PublicSource reports, with heroin or opioid painkillers detected in 81 percent of deaths.
+Nearly 5,500 died from overdoses in 2017, PennLive reports, with heroin or opioid painkillers detected in 80 percent of the deaths.

 “This is the worst healthcare epidemic, healthcare crisis, in not just our lifetimes, in the last 100 years,” said Gary Tennis, secretary of Pennsylvania’s drug and alcohol programs, according to WNEP.
 “The last time we had an epidemic of this severity was the great flu epidemic of 1918.”